zplab/protocols/computer protocols/tape backups.md

     (This works with the `-C` option too.)

 Most of the above is standard `tar` usage, with the only wrinkle being the use of `/dev/st0` and the `-M` option.
-Consult the [`tar` man page](http://manpages.ubuntu.com/manpages/cosmic/man1/tar.1.html).
+Consult the [`tar` man page](http://manpages.ubuntu.com/manpages/cosmic/man1/tar.1.html) for more details, or any number of online tutorials.